Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 What is your savings rate?

-Tracking your finances to understand how much of the money you earn is left over at the end of the month will show you what your savings rate it.
+Tracking your finances to understand how much of the money you earn is left over at the end of the month will show you your savings rate.

 The higher your savings rate, the better your chances of growing your wealth.

 Remember it’s not what you earn but what you keep that matters.